postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-postman_account.md

 ### Why sign up for a Postman account

-Sign up for a free Postman account and get the following benefits:
+When you sign up for a free Postman account, you can:

    *   [Sync](/docs/postman/launching_postman/syncing) and back up your history, collections, environments and header presets.
    *   Easily work on multiple Postman instances from different machines.